Niceanyh/LonglyCode/Comp207.md

 &#8195;• Data is organised in tables(also called relations)
 &#8195;• All element in an attribute are of the same datatype
 &#8195;• Each table has a schema.
 The schema of Items is Items(name,price,number)
+&#8195;• Columns/attributes are fixed, rows depends on the table can change

 #### Formal language and Automata Theory :
 &#8195;• Automata describe the operation of a device/process; used in lexical analyze to recognize expression in programming language.